lizclimberhouse/dps-react-assessment/notes.md

   NOTE: Was able to style all of the pages.
 Still need to work on saving the "page" into state so I can refresh the brewery and beer pages.
   TODO: would like to use other end points and possibly a search function and check the responsiveness again.

+Saturday 4/7/18 12noon - 1pm (1 hour)
+  NOTE: got the random beer api to display on a single card in the beers component
+  NOTE: Tried the single beer api again but still doesn't work.

 PS: NOT DRY CODE, but it works!
+PS: You can't refresh the individual beer or brewery pages.

+OTHER BASIC api's to work on:
+/api/all_glassware
+.entries
+name
+id could be glass style picture 1-14

+/api/all_locations
+city is locality
+state is region
+zip is postal_code

+/api/locations/:city (aka: locality)
+.entries
+${locality}
+/api/locations/Sacramento

+Search api's to work on:
+/api/search_beers?query='Lager' ${Lager} is the search bar, or a click on a type of beer to see the list of xx that shows up

+/api/search_breweries?query='Friends' ${Friends} is the search bar etc